 - 1 cup nondairy milk like soy or almond

-- 1 tbsp chia seeds, can use 2 tbsp of flaxmeal instead, powdered in a food processor or spice grinder
+- 1 tablespoon chia seeds, can use 2 tablespoon of flaxmeal instead, powdered in a food processor or spice grinder

 - Oil spray to coat the pan

 - Make the eggless wash by whisking together in a shallow dish the nondairy milk, powdered chia seeds, maple syrup, vanilla, salt, and flour.

 - Spread some peanut butter on one side of each slice.
 Then arrange the sliced strawberries and bananas on the buttered side.
 Place the second side, buttered side down, on top and press down firmly.

 - Dredge the stuffed toast in the eggless wash, coating the top and bottom sides thoroughly.
 Then dredge it in the powdered walnuts.